ems-api/docs/source/includes/_segments.md

 ```
 This endpoint creates a list segment.

-The $data param can contain following indexed arrays:
+The data param can contain following indexed arrays:

 -> conditions - optional